 What’s in a name?

 A note on the meaning of indalogenesis.
 An índalo is a prehistoric symbol of a man carrying a rainbow found in southeastern Spain.
 It was adopted as the regional symbol of Almería, an area where I lived when very young.
 The symbol is personal to me because of its association with childhood memories.
 But it also bears the weight of cultural history.
 I strongly believe in the importance of legacy thinking: respecting the lessons of the past, acting in the present, serving the future.
-The índalo acts as a permanent reminder for me.
+The índalo is a permanent reminder for me.